 Shopping for a wedding dress is often what brides most look forward to after getting engaged.
 Sure, some people may daydream about their color palette and floral design, but the gown is certainly the most exciting aspect for most.
 However, we know the actual process of finding a gown can be a stressful and overwhelming time if you’re not properly prepared.

 If you’re getting ready to start your search for the perfect wedding dress, take a look at the below list for what you need to know before you arrive to your appointment.

-- Research styles, but don't be rigid.
+It's okay to research styles and silhouettes that you like and that are suggested for your body type, but don't be rigid.
 You never know how something will look unless you try it on!

-- Eat first for a more realistic body and to keep from being cranky.
+Just like any important activity, you'll want to make sure you're comfortable and not distracted by hunger.
+It's also helpful for a more realistic body and to keep from being cranky.
 Plus, the dresses are heavy – trying a bunch on can be tiring!

 Be sure to keep the different shades of white in mind as some may flatter your skin tone more than others.
 Your bridal stylist at the salon will be extremely helpful when it comes to this!

 You don't have to style your hair exactly as you will be at your wedding; however, for a more complete idea of what each gown will look like on the big day, wear your hair up if you plan to for the wedding and down if you don't.

 You might not react the same way your friend did when she found her gown or how brides react on television.
 Just because you didn’t cry doesn’t mean it’s not The One.

 If you have jewelry from your mom and grandmother that you plan to wear on your wedding day, consider bringing it for your appointment so you can make sure the gown you choose complements the style of jewelry you'd like to wear.